 Ingredients and Method

-Season the chicken and cook it in olive oil in a 12-inch cast iron skillet over medium-high — 5-6 minutes per side until 165°F internally.
-Pull it out and let it rest on a cutting board.
+Season the chicken, then get it cooking in olive oil in your 12-inch skillet over medium-high — figure 5-6 minutes per side, until the internal temp hits 165°F. Pull it out onto a cutting board to rest while you keep going.

-Add quinoa and broth to the same skillet.
-Boil, then cover and simmer 15 minutes.
-The quinoa is done when each grain shows a small white ring — that’s the germ separating, and it’s the reliable visual cue that the grain is cooked through.
-Stir in milk and broccoli, cook uncovered 4-5 minutes.
+Same skillet, add the quinoa and broth.
+Bring it to a boil, cover, and simmer for 15 minutes.
+The grains are ready once you spot that tiny white ring on each one — that’s the germ separating away, and it’s a dependable sign the quinoa’s fully cooked.
+Stir in the milk and broccoli next, then cook uncovered for 4-5 more minutes.
 Broccoli should be just tender.
 Pull it before it goes soft — soft broccoli in this dish is a texture problem.

 Slice the rested chicken and lay it over the quinoa.
 Scatter Gruyère on top.
 Cover 2 minutes to melt, or broil for a browned surface.